xXleowXx/gitlab-charts/doc/installation/cloud/eks.md

 ### Scripted cluster creation

 A [bootstrap script](https://gitlab.com/gitlab-org/charts/gitlab/blob/master/scripts/eks_bootstrap_script)
 has been created to automate much of the setup process for users on EKS.
-You will require to clone this repository before executing the script.
+You will need to clone this repository before executing the script.

 The script will: